oracle/terraform-provider-oci/website/docs/r/core_instance_pool.html.markdown

 			* `ipv6subnet_cidr` - (Optional) (Updatable) Optional.
 Used to disambiguate which subnet prefix should be used to create an IPv6 allocation.
 		* `is_assign_ipv6ip` - (Optional) (Updatable) Whether to allocate an IPv6 address at instance and VNIC creation from an IPv6 enabled subnet.
 Default: False.
 When provided you may optionally provide an IPv6 prefix (`ipv6SubnetCidr`) of your choice to assign the IPv6 address from.
 If `ipv6SubnetCidr` is not provided then an IPv6 prefix is chosen for you.
 		* `subnet_id` - (Required) (Updatable) The subnet [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) for the secondary VNIC.
 * `size` - (Required) (Updatable) The number of instances that should be in the instance pool.
 Modifying this value will override the size of the instance pool.
 If the instance pool is linked with autoscaling configuration, autoscaling configuration could resize the instance pool at a later point.
 The instance pool's actual size may differ from the configured size if it is associated with an autoscaling configuration, instance pool's actual size will be reflected in this size attribute.
+For a GMC-enabled resource pool, this is the number of GMC resources that should be in the pool.
 * `state` - (Optional) (Updatable) The target state for the instance pool update operation (ignored at create time and should not be set).
 Could be set to RUNNING or STOPPED.